ubisecure/AspNetCoreSample/README.md

             })
 ```

 Here I'm setting up the built-in OpenID Connect client of ASP.NET Core.
 This is all quite easy to understand.
-I want to use Authorization Code flow, I disable some built-in features and fetch information from my configuration files.
+I want to use Authorization Code flow, I adjust some built-in features and fetch information from my configuration files.

-One thing to note is that when configured this way the OpenID Connect client will fetch a fresh copy of Provider metadata and Provider public keys.
-You should carefully consider if this model satisfies the threat model of your application.
+One thing to note is that when configured this way the OpenID Connect client will use http to fetch fresh copies of Provider metadata and Provider public keys.
+You should carefully consider if this satisfies the trust and threat model of your application.

 ```c#
             .AddOpenIdConnect(options =>